robmcmullen/peppy/manual/running.rst

 __ /download.html

+Installed using easy_install: (RECOMMENDED)
+    If you used ``easy_install`` to install the latest version from the Python Package Index, a python script named ``peppy`` will be installed in the system binary directory, so simply typing ``peppy`` on the command line will start the program.

 Downloaded from source:
-    If you downloaded peppy but did not install the source, you run the application with the command line ``python peppy.py``
+    If you downloaded peppy but did not install the source, you run the application with the command line ``python peppy.py`` from within the peppy directory.

-Installed from source:
+Installed from the downloaded source:
-    If you ran ``python setup.py install`` (which is not recommended at this point because this is still alpha code), a python script named ``peppy`` will be installed in the system binary directory, and you can run peppy with that command line.
+    If you ran ``python setup.py install`` on the downloaded source, a python script named ``peppy`` will be installed in the system binary directory.

 Installed a binary distribution:
     This is only applicable to Windows and Mac OS X. The install process will leave an icon somewhere, and you can just click on that.

-The recommended way to run peppy is directly from a source distribution.

 Command Line Use
 ================